wusatosi/beman-website/README.md

 1. Clone the repository and a create new branch (which is required to get a CI preview deployment with your changes).

-2. Create a new blog directory with custom layout - template for entry point `blog/YYYY-MM-DD-tile-of-post/index.md`:
+2. Create a directory`blog/YYYY-MM-DD-tile-of-post/` and write the blog post Markdown content in `index.md`:

 Example: